LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 There are a lot of [connectors](https://neo4j.com/product/connectors/) and [drivers](https://neo4j.com/developer/language-guides/) we can use with Neo4j.
 The data scientists could use the Python driver, but there is a transaction management overhead they don't need.
 The best choice for them is the [GDS Python Client](https://neo4j.com/docs/graph-data-science/current/python-client/).

 Let's see how to use it from [a Jupyter notebook](../notebooks/data_scientist_connection_to_db.ipynb).

+> "Is it returning a [pandas](https://pandas.pydata.org/) dataframe?
+They will love that."

 ### Graph Data Science